Dutchmick/loan_repayment_prediction/README.md

 # Potential improvements:
-##I Use a different method of feature selection (*e.g. correlation, Recursive feature selection*)
+## I - Use a different method of feature selection (*e.g. correlation, Recursive feature selection*)
-##II Research based feature engineering
+## II - Research based feature engineering
 Research on loan repayment could lead to new and improved features.
 This could be based supplemented based on interviews with loan repayment experts.

-##III Include more parameters as part of the Hyper Parameter Tuning process
+## III - Include more parameters as part of the Hyper Parameter Tuning process
 Because HPT is a resource intensive process, only a select amount of hyper parameters have been used.
 Expanding testing parameters will likely lead to improved model performance.

-##IV Include more or different algorithms
+## IV - Include more or different algorithms
 As per HPT, testing algorithms is a resources intensive process.

-##V Choose a different balancing methods
+## V - Choose a different balancing methods
 The majority of customers (91%) did not experience any repayment difficulties, creating an unbalanced dataset.
 Depending on the algorithm, this may lead to skewed results.
 For instance, if a model would predict that no customers experience payment difficulties, it would likely be correct 91% of the cases.
 While this is great model accuracy, this does not help in identifying customers with payment difficulties.

 For this dataset I decided to balance the dataset using upsampling, but other resampling techniques can be used.
 For instance: